Metropolitan Atlanta Rapid Transit Authority: Reliability of service

 As is typical of rail transit in the United States, MARTA's rail lines have two parallel tracks.
 Any train failure or track work results in shared use of the other track by trains going opposite directions, a situation known as single-tracking.
 There are no plans at this time to expand the number of tracks.
 MARTA is currently nearing the end of a complete replacement of tracks on all rail lines.
 Over the past few years, this replacement work has caused the agency to implement single-tracking on the weekends, which in turn has caused weekend patrons to experience less-frequent service.

 In the summer of 2006, as a result of unusually high summertime temperatures, many MARTA rail cars became overheated, damaging on-board propulsion equipment.
 As a result, many trains broke down and had to be taken out of service for repair.
 This was further compounded by the fact that at any given time up to 50 older rail cars were out of service as part of MARTA's rail car rehabilitation project.
 To compensate for the reduced number of operating rail cars, MARTA shortened trains from six to four cars in length.
 This sometimes resulted in almost half of the trains being shortened, creating crowded conditions for passengers.

+A 2024 analysis found that MARTA's rail lines had experienced a significant surge in weekend service cuts and delays due to single tracking, resulting in 5,500 canceled trains in 2023.
+This was especially problematic on the Gold and Red Lines, which were single-tracked 80% of weekends, while the Blue and Green Lines were single-tracked 50% of weekends.